ibm-cloud-docs/apps/creds_kube.md

 2. To create an instance of Cloud Object Storage, select **Add service** > **Storage** > **Cloud Object Storage** > **Lite plan (Free)** > **Create**.

-3. Click **Download code** to regenerate your project with the injected code snippets.
+3. Click **Download code** to regenerate your app with the injected code snippets.

 4. To access the credentials locally, copy and replace the following files from the newly generated `.zip` file, to your local Git clone to access the credentials.
 You must still create a Kubernetes secret in your cluster to host the credentials.